-Significance of chatbot live chat
+Significance of chatbots

-Another statistic that stands out is that nearly two-thirds of the customers tend to come back to a website and resume purchases after having interacted with a chatbot.
+Another statistic that stands out is that nearly two-thirds of customers tend to come back to a website and resume purchases after having interacted with a chatbot.

-So as businesses are moving away from the call centre industry, they have also been experimenting with chatbots.
+So as businesses are moving away from the call center industry, they have also been experimenting with chatbots.
 As experiments go, some chatbot platforms like Engati have seen incredible success and some others have failed.

-Both types of chatbots perform best when you ask questions whose answers can be efficiently extracted from a database. these are called ‘tier 1’ questions. (eg.: What time does my flight start boarding tomorrow?)
+Both types of chatbots perform best when you ask questions whose answers can be efficiently extracted from a database.
+These are called ‘tier 1’ questions. (eg.: What time does my flight start boarding tomorrow?)

 Live Chat vs. Chatbots: Questions that matter

 With Facebook opening its Messenger app to private developers in 2016, a rapid adoption of chatbot technology was noted.
 Companies were not just about to pass on a chance to reach out to all of Facebook’s 1.5 Billion consumers.